collapsed-stacks/startups/questions/5826/how-do-i-estimate-the-worth-of-a-share-in-a-company-that-does-not-yet-exist.md

 - posted by: [Mowzer](https://stackexchange.com/users/1803081/mowzer) on 2015-07-29
 - score: 0

-<p>I had inferred (perhaps incorrectly) that the OP was trying to value his shares in preparation to seek seed funding or angel investing.
+I had inferred (perhaps incorrectly) that the OP was trying to value his shares in preparation to seek seed funding or angel investing.
 Or just to have a number to carry around in his head.
 But I agree, unless you were going to seek funding, the value should be at or near 0.
-It's only worth to you (a multiple of ... between 2x and 5x) the money the company is adding to your personal cash flow.</p>
+It's only worth to you (a multiple of ... between 2x and 5x) the money the company is adding to your personal cash flow.